 For those who are just starting to let the good and bad of BYOD seep into their consciences, there is one notion that really needs to be considered.
 Whether your managers and directors actually use their tablets and smartphones productively or simply tote them around as executive bling, these folks are often the first to adopt new technology.
 Frequently without realizing potential risks, those with lofty titles tend to push the envelope of new and cool, despite being among the highest value targets in a given environment.
 Further reason to follow Pironti’s advice, whether it is for online shopping or other activities on today’s class of devices in the workplace: "Embrace, but educate."

-At the time of publication, ISACA has no business relationship with Lee Badman.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+At the time of publication, ISACA has no business relationship with Lee Badman.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio